 • TLS Private Key: Enter the client private key for mutual TLS connections to the database.

-26. Click Save.
+19. Click Save.

-Step 4: Create Networks Page
+Step 4: Create Networks page

 Create the following three networks:

-Note: The Azure portal sometimes displays the names of resources with incorrect capitalization.
+Important The Azure portal sometimes displays the names of resources with incorrect capitalization.
 Always use the Azure CLI to retrieve the correctly capitalized name of a resource.

-Infrastructure Network
+Infrastructure network

 To create the infrastructure network:

-1. Select Create Networks.
+1. Click Create Networks.

 3. Click Add Network.
 For name, enter infrastructure.